theafricanengineer/theafricanengineer.github.io/_posts/2017-05-06-the-rise-of-modern-programming-languages.md

 ---
 ### Introduction

-1995 was an important year in the programming community.
-This year, four programming languages were released that would go on to influence the programming world in ways that were not anticipated at the time of their official release.
+**1995** was an important year in the computer programming world.
+This year, four new programming languages were released that would go on to influence the programming community in ways that were not anticipated at the time of their official release.
 Incidentally, this was also the time that the web was just beginning to make waves and the Internet was on the verge of exploding to the mainstream.

 The four languages that made their debut in 1995 were **Java**, **JavaScript**, **PHP** and **Ruby**.
 Although there wasn't any much fanfare accompanying their release, these languages would eventually grow to become ubiquitous programming tools for most sofware developers.
 Up until that time, **C** and **C++** were the dominant languages.
-Despite the fact that these two languages were very powerful, they were not inherently suited for the world-wide web.
+Despite the fact that these two were very powerful, they were not inherently suited for the world-wide web.
 In addition they were often considered to be a little complicated and intimidating to novice programmers (especially C++).

 Among the four, Java proved to be a runaway success.
 With its oft quoted slogan of "**Write Once, Run Everywhere**", Java became an intant hit as it was much easier to learn and master (compared to C++).
 Java also introduced the novel idea of a Virtual Machine (**JVM**), that made it possible to write programs that would be run on different platforms without the need for recompilations.